sxyao/Tensorflow_NRE_zh/README.md

-# Neural Relation Extraction(NRE)
+# Chinese Neural Relation Extraction(CNRE)

-In this project, we implement a combined word-level and sentence-level Bidirectional GRU network (BGRU+2ATT) for Chinese relation extraction from text.
+In this project, we implement a combined word-level and sentence-level Bidirectional GRU network (BGRU+2ATT) with distant supervision for Chinese relation extraction from text.
 This project was inspired by project [TensorFlow-NRE](https://github.com/frankxu2004/TensorFlow-NRE).

 # Data